-Robin Magder is a Registered Massage Therapist (RMT) at Aurum Medicine & Wellness Clinic.
-In this interview, Robin speaks about their switch from social services to massage therapy, the interconnection of the body, and how even tiny adjustments can make a big difference.
-Read her biohere.
+Robin Magder, M.OMSc RMT, is an Osteopath at Aurum Medicine & Wellness Clinic.
+In this interview in 2019, Robin speaks about their switch from social services to massage therapy, the interconnection of the body, and how even tiny adjustments can make a big difference.
+Read their biography here.

 Why did you choose to go into massage therapy?

 I chose to go into massage because I like working with my hands – I’m a very tactile person.
 When I was a kid I was always touching plants and flowers.
 I felt like massage would be fun and also relieve pain for people.